TERMS AND CONDITIONS

 8. Reserve

-8.1 The parties agree the Reserve for the Lot.
-Subject to clause 8.2 below, a Reserve once placed by the Seller shall not be increased but may be decreased with the consent of both parties at any time (including after the sale where a provisional bid is taken).
+8.1 Hampsons agrees with the Seller the Reserve for the Lot.
+A Reserve (or requirement for no Reserve) once placed by the Seller shall not be increased but may be decreased with the consent of Hampsons.

-8.2 Hampson Auctions may sell a Lot at a price below the Reserve without the Seller’s consent, but where it does so the Seller will receive the Due Amount that would have been payable if the Lot had sold at the Reserve.
+8.2 Hampsons may at its sole option sell a Lot at a price below the Reserve, but where it does so the Seller will receive the sale proceeds that would have been payable if the Lot had sold at the Reserve.

-8.3 The Reserve shall be set on pounds sterling and, where necessary, it shall be converted at the exchange rate quoted from time to time by the Bank of England.
+8.3 The Reserve shall be set in pounds sterling and, where necessary, it shall be converted at the exchange rate quoted from time to time by the Bank of England.

 8.4 If the Seller purchases its own Lot, it will be deemed to be both the Seller and the Buyer of that Lot and will be liable for both the Seller Commission and the Buyer Commission.

-8.5 Where no Reserve is placed on a Lot, Hampson Auctions will aim to achieve the best price reasonably obtainable for the Lot but provides no guarantees as to that price.
+8.5 Where No Reserve is placed on a Lot (meaning the Lot can be sold at any price higher than 0 to a highest bidder), Hampsons will aim to achieve the best price reasonably obtainable for the Lot but provides no guarantees as to that price nor that the price will be equal to any estimate given or the average price such Lots are advertised at.

-8.6 Where Hampson Auctions provides the Seller with an estimate prior to Auction, that estimate should not be relied upon by the Seller and Hampson Auctions will not be liable for any losses, costs or damages arising as a result of such reliance.
+8.6 Where Hampsons provides the Seller with an estimate prior to Auction, that estimate should not be relied upon by the Seller and Hampsons will not be liable for any losses, costs or damages arising as a result of such reliance.

 9. Withdrawal Fee and Removal of a Lot

-9.2 Where the Seller withdraws a Lot in accordance with clause 9.1 above, the Seller will arrange for the Lot to be removed from Hampson Auctions’ premises at the Seller’s cost, within 2 Business Days of the withdrawal subject to the Seller paying the Withdrawal Fee in full as well as any storage charges which may be applicable.
+9.4 Where the Seller withdraws a Lot in accordance with clause 9.1 and 9.2 above, the Seller will arrange for the Lot to be removed from Hampsons’ premises at the Seller’s cost, within 2 Business Days of the withdrawal subject to the Seller paying the Withdrawal Fee in full as well as any storage charges which may be applicable.

-9.3 Where the Lot fails to sell at Auction (or the 14 Business Days thereafter), the Seller will arrange for the Lot to be removed from the Premises at the Seller’s cost, within 2 Business Days of Hampson Auctions providing written notice to the Seller subject to the Seller paying any applicable storage charges.
-For the avoidance of doubt, Hampson Auctions is under no obligation to keep the Lot for fourteen Business Days after the Auction and can provide written notice to the Seller to remove the Lot any time after the end of the Auction.
+9.5 Where the Lot fails to sell at Auction (or the 14 Business Days thereafter), the Seller will arrange for the Lot to be removed from the Premises at the Seller’s cost, within 2 Business Days of Hampsons providing written notice to the Seller subject to the Seller paying any applicable storage charges.
+For the avoidance of doubt, Hampsons is under no obligation to keep the Lot for fourteen Business Days after the Auction and can provide written notice to the Seller to remove the Lot any time after the end of the Auction.

-9.4 If the Seller fails to comply with clause 9.2 and clause 9.3 above and the Lot has not been removed from Hampson Auctions’ premises within 3 months of the withdrawal or the written notice from Hampson Auctions (as applicable), then Hampson Auctions shall be entitled to sell the Lot to a third party without any liability to the Seller.
+9.6 If the Seller fails to comply with clause 9.4 and clause 9.5 above and the Lot has not been removed from Hampsons’ premises within 3 months of the withdrawal or the written notice from Hampsons (as applicable), then Hampsons shall be entitled to sell the Lot to a third party without any liability to the Seller.

 10. Title to the Lot

-Title to the lot shall pass from the Seller to the Buyer only upon Hampson Auctions receiving the sale proceeds in full and in cleared funds from the Buyer.
+Shall pass from the Seller to the Buyer only upon Hampsons receiving the sale proceeds in full and in cleared funds from the Buyer.

 11. Charges and payment